nicotine-plus/nicotine-plus/doc/KNOWN_BUGS.md

 It may even cause Nicotine-Plus to crash or enter a cpu-hogging loop Win32's socket limit is very easy to reach. since it's quite low.

-Check the Github for issues: https://github.com/eLvErDe/nicotine-plus/issues
+Check Github for issues: https://github.com/eLvErDe/nicotine-plus/issues